jorenvermeersch/bachelorproef-backend/README.md

     * This will start a new server for each test suite that runs, you won't see any output as logging is disabled to make output more clean.
     * To enable logging change the config parameter `log.disabled` to `true`.
     * The user suite will take 'long' (around 6s) to complete, this is normal as many cryptographic operations are being performed.

+## Disable authentication

+If you want to disable authentication and authorization, set the config parameter `auth.disabled` to `true`. **This is not intended for use in any production worthy application!**